-Food color markers...slap a zing on those cookies!
+Food color markers...slap a zing on those sugar cookies!

 Food color markers for sugar cookie decorating will make your cookies go from ‘eh’ to ‘WOW’.